marcwitasee/mpcs-53014-final-project/README.md

 for each source which I then piped into a hdfs command to put them into HDFS.

 My reasoning for importing the datasets directly into the HDFS was for the sake of simplicity.
-Although serializing and deserializing the data through thift would have ensured greater data integrity, each dataset included a large number of fields that would have been tedious to serlialize and deserialize through thrift.
+Although serializing and deserializing the data through Thift would have ensured greater data integrity, each dataset included a large number of fields that would have been tedious to serlialize and deserialize through thrift.
 I opted for a bit more flexiblity by importing the CSV files directly to HDFS.